Installation

 This way, graphbrain will be added to your environment by linking to the local project directory, which means that any change in the code will reflect directly in the environment.
 Another important consequence of this is that you will be able to import graphbrain from the project directory and run development tools such as pytest, otherwise there could be conflicts caused by the graphbrain package in the current path not containing the compiled cython modules.

-It is then necessary to download a spaCy language model and optionally the coreference resolution model, as detailed above.
+It is then necessary to download a spaCy language model, as detailed above.

 For developers